 University community members are encouraged to immediately contact the Cavalla international University Department of Public Safety (DPS) and/or the Metropolitan Police Department in order to report potential criminal conduct to law enforcement.
 Note that any law enforcement investigation is separate from, and independent of, the University's Title IX administrative investigation.
-The University's Title IX administrative investigation, whether by the University's Department of Public Safety or the Metropolitan Police Department.
+The University's Title IX administrative investigation will proceed simultaneously with any law enforcement investigation, whether by the University's Department of Public Safety or the Metropolitan Police Department.